 How do I always get myself into

 I hate these things!

-After breakfast we get our wetsuits and vests.
+After breakfast, we get our wetsuits and vests.
 You actually have to wear these for all the water activities at Discovery Cove.
-They said it was easier for the lifeguards to keep track of everyone with them on.
+They said it was easier for the lifeguards to keep track of everyone with them.
 The wetsuits look ridiculous, but the water for the Dolphins and the “Grand Reef” was supposed to be very cold, so I was happy to have it.
 My husband opted to just use the vest.

 Our Dolphin swim time begins promptly with an orientation with a Dolphin trainer.
 Our first trainer ends up stalling some.
 She tells us they don’t force the dolphins to do anything and the animals are slow to move into the encounter today, so we just had to wait for them to be ready to play along.

 Her job is to play with dolphins all day.

 Finally, the dolphins decide to come out and we are divided into groups of about eight people and each given another trainer.
 We walk out into the water (yes, freezing— I would suggest booking the dolphin swim later in the day when it’s warmer outside) and the trainer has the dolphin swim right up to you.

 Our Dolphin’s name was Coral.
 Coral was the first dolphin baby actually born at Discovery Cove.
 The trainer lets each person in the group feed her.
 Then Coral swims back and forth in front of the group and we are allowed to pet her as long as we are careful around her eyes and blowhole.
 Her skin feels like a hard-boiled egg.
 She is smooth but not slimy.
 I can sense her strength and power as well as her kind heart.